Peter King's Monday Morning QB: The NFL Catch Rule

 (A drink order.)

 m.
-Beernerdness: We had a The MMQB lunch Friday in New York City, and the beer menu said PERONI (CAN).
+Beernerdness: We had an MMQB lunch Friday in New York City, and the beer menu said PERONI (CAN).
 Never heard of Peroni in a can.
 And I’m Mr. Peroni.
 So I ordered it.
 Cute can, eh?

 n.
 Welcome back baseball.
 How we’ve missed you.

 o.
-Had a nice, leisurely Saturday afternoon at the charming ballpark in Lakeland for Phils-Tigers.
+Had a nice, leisurely Saturday afternoon at the charming ballpark in Lakeland, Fla., for Phils-Tigers.
 (Beer choice, not so charming.)
 I love watching a game and discovering a player I’d never heard of.
-Center fielder Roman Quinn was That Guy in this game.
+Centerfielder Roman Quinn was That Guy in this game.
 Wisp of a guy, maybe 5'9", batting ninth.
 What speed.
 Thought I was watching Billy Hamilton.
 Reached on a fielder’s choice in the second, stole second.
 Singled in a run in the fourth; advanced to second on the throw and then stole third.
 Grounded out to second in the sixth.
 Reached on an infield dribbler in the eighth, went to second on the overthrow, and stole third.
 This guy’s a huge threat! … One other thing: I love watching Jose Iglesias play shortstop.
 With two out in the sixth, he charged a slow roller, picked it up and fired to first in one continuous motion and nipped the runner.
 Iglesias never broke stride on the way off the field, where he ran and took a seat on a folding chair next to the dugout.
 Quick as a flash.
 Fun stuff to watch.

 p.
 In the annual (get-your-hopes-dashed-early) rite of spring, I present the 2018 Montclair Pedroias rotisserie baseball team: Infield—Freddie Freeman, Brian Dozier, Didi Gregorius, Anthony Rendon, Welington Castillo; Outfield—Mookie Betts, Andrew Benintendi, Adam Duvall, Manuel Margot; DH—Carlos Santana … Starters—Jake Arrieta, Trevor Bauer, Jon Gray, Dylan Bundy, Marcus Stroman; Relievers—Craig Kimbrel, Corey Knebel, Nate Jones, Blake Parker.